 However, I would think it is justified – PetCare covers dogs and cats for accidental death/injury ($50 deductible), plus surgical and non-surgical medical expenses (no deductible).
 It also covers theft for dogs, but not cats.

-Additionally, it covers your furkid until it is 13 years old, which although isn’t lifetime, is quite long lah.
+Additionally, like My Paw Pal, PetCare covers your furkid until it is 13 years old, which although isn’t lifetime, is reasonably long.
 All breeds are covered, so that’s good news too.

 I find that the coverage is already quite comprehensive and the benefits are generous enough, but if you want even higher limits (the coverage areas are the same), the Superior plan is $750/year.